Realization of quantum gates with multiple control qubits or multiple target qubits in a cavity: conclusion

-We have proposed a scheme for realizing three-qubit controlled phase gate and NTCNOT-gate as shown in Fig. (\ref{fig1}) and Fig. (\ref{fig2}) with three types of interactions.
+We have proposed a scheme for realizing a three-qubit controlled phase-gate and an NTCNOT-gate with three types of interactions.
 These interactions are system-cavity-pulse resonance Raman coupling, system-cavity off-resonant interaction, and\ system-pulse resonant interaction.
-Our proposal can be applied to various kind of \ physical system with four-level configuration.
-For different systems, frequency regimes of cavity mode could be different, e.g., optical cavities in case of atoms and microwave cavities in case of superconducting qubits.
-However working of these gate in light of experimental errors requires a rather lengthy and complex analysis which should be further investigated.
+The proposal can be applied to various kind of \ physical system with four-level configuration.
+For different systems, frequency regimes of cavity-mode could be different, e.g., optical cavities in case of atoms and microwave cavities in case of superconducting qubits.

-We have shown that our proposal have several advantages: (i) Decoherence due to spontaneous decay of level $\left\vert 3\right\rangle $ is suppressed because the excited level $\left\vert 3\right\rangle $ is unpopulated during the gates operation. (ii) The level spacing of the qubit system during the gates operations which may cause decoherence, is not needed. (iii) For the quantum gate with multiple control qubit, the number of steps (complexity) reduces linearly for number $n$ of the qubit, as compare to conventional gate decomposition method. (iv) Operation time for the realization of NTCNOT-gate is independent of the number of qubits.
+We have shown that our proposal has following advantages: (i) Decoherence due to spontaneous decay of level $\left\vert 3\right\rangle $ is suppressed because the excited level $\left\vert 3\right\rangle $ is unpopulated during the gates operation. (ii) The adjustment of level spacing of the qubit system during the gate operations is not needed which may cause decoherence. (iii) Finite second-order detuning is not required which improves the gate speed. (iv) For the quantum gate with multiple control qubit, the number of steps (complexity) reduces linearly for number $n$ of the qubit, as compared to conventional gate decomposition method. (v) The operation time for the realization of NTCNOT-gate is independent of the number of qubits.